AdobeDocs/workfront.pt-BR/help/quicksilver/manage-work/tasks/task-information/handoff-task-date.md

 * **Quando a tarefa não tiver predecessor e**:

-   * **A data de início planejada está no passado**: a data de transferência é igual à data de início planejada do projeto.
+   * **A data de início planejada está no passado**: a Data de transferência é a mesma que a Data de início planejada do projeto se a tarefa não tiver nenhuma restrição forçada definida.
+Para os casos em que as tarefas têm restrições forçadas, consulte a seção &quot;Quando a tarefa tem uma restrição forçada para as Datas Planejadas&quot; abaixo.
-   * **A Data de Início Planejada está no futuro (qualquer data posterior à data atual)**: A Data de Transferência é a mesma que a Data de Início Planejada da tarefa.
+   * **A Data de Início Planejada está no futuro (qualquer data posterior à data atual)**: A Data de Transferência é a mesma que a Data de Início Planejada da tarefa se a tarefa não tiver nenhuma restrição forçada definida.
+Para os casos em que as tarefas têm restrições forçadas, consulte a seção &quot;Quando a tarefa tem uma restrição forçada para as Datas Planejadas&quot; abaixo.

 >[!NOTE]
 >